-Management incentives may be structured as compensation schemes linked to predetermined performance thresholds, equity-linked participation programmes, granting managers the option to acquire shares at a discount or vesting mechanisms where shares are gradually 'unlocked' and offered to managers at a discount or even free of charge.
+Management incentives may be structured as compensation schemes linked to predetermined performance thresholds, equity-linked participation programmes, granting managers the option to acquire shares at a discount or vesting mechanisms where shares are gradually 'unlocked' and offered to managers at a discount.
 Furthermore, exit bonuses are standard market practice for almost any private equity entity in Portugal.
 From a strategic point of view, equity incentives are a reliable source of interest alignment between the management and the company, constricting both parties to equal goals and targets.

-Since management incentive arrangements are designed to intersect intersets of both the management and the investors, general prohibitions on the transferability of equity or the incentive itself are used to ensure that it is exclusively held for the benefit of management.
-This kind of mechanism is complemented by the fact that, in the event of change of management, the interest may be transferred back to the company, either to the inbound management or to a 'storage vehicle'.
+Since management incentive arrangements are designed to intersect interests of both the management and the investors, general prohibitions (or severe restrictions) on the transferability of equity or the incentive itself are used to ensure that it is exclusively held for the benefit of management.
+This kind of mechanism is complemented by the fact that, in the event of change of management, the interest may be transferred back to the company or to the majority shareholder.
 For this purpose, 'good-leaver' and 'bad-leaver' provisions are used to adjust the vested equity accordingly.

-A regular compensation package may be structured through '2 and 20 clauses', where the carried interest corresponds to an entitlement of the fund managers to 20 per cent of the profits and 2 per cent of the fund's committed capital as an annual management fee.
 Ratchet arrangements are mechanisms designed to align the amount of equity held by owner managers with the performance of the company after the initial investment.
-However, ratchet arrangements are not regulated under Portuguese law, and the question of whether the gains obtained from such arrangements are taxed as labour remuneration (and consequently subject to personal income tax and social security) or as capital gains is currently still under discussion.
+However, ratchet arrangements are not regulated under Portuguese law, and the question of whether the gains obtained from such arrangements are taxed as labour remuneration (and consequently subject to personal income tax and social security) or as capital gains is currently still under discussion and may vary according to the particular structure implemented.